Call it what you like –

 It also includes an organizing divider tray to help keep small medical supplies from getting mixed up.

 A military medic backpack is one of the most functional containers for a survival medical kit.
-The number of pockets and high durability make them extremely functional options.

 This pack can fit many medical tools and supplies but is not so big to become cumbersome.